-First, there is the classic work by Gale and Shapley (1962) on college admissions and the stability of marriage and later related work on two-sided matching (e.g., Roth and Sotomayor (1990), Roth and Xing (1994), Roth and Xing (1997); Roth and Peranson (1999); Todd and Billari (2002); Simao and Todd (2002); Pingle and Tesfatsion (2001); Vriend (1995); Kirman and Vriend (2001); Weisbuch, Kirman, and Herreiner (2000)).
-This literature has theoretically illustrated the heavy mathematical machinery necessary to model matching processes; it has also provided compelling evidence both theoretically and empirically on the importance of institutional arrangements that prevent, say, lowerranked market participants from "jumping the gun" on other (higher-ranked) market participants and, exploiting well-known psychological phenomena such as loss aversion, push them into decisions that they might come to regret.
-In the context of post-secondary education in the USA, this issue is currently on the front-burner as a number of colleges and universities are considering throwing out their "early admissions" policies, see Schemo (April 26, 2002).
-Computational models like ours are well suited to study such issues and we shall do so in future work.
+First, there is the classic work by (Gale and Shapley 1962) on college admissions and the stability of marriage and later related work on two-sided matching, e.g., (Roth and Sotomayor 1990), (Roth and Xing 1994), (Roth and Xing 1997), (?); (Simao and Todd 2002); (Pingle and Tesfatsion 2001); (Vriend 1995); (Kirman and Vriend 2001); (Weisbuch, Kirman, and Herreiner 2000).
+This literature has theoretically illustrated the heavy mathematical machinery necessary to model matching processes; it has also provided compelling evidence both theoretically and empirically on the importance of institutional arrangements that prevent, for instance, lower-ranked market participants from "jumping the gun" on other (higher-ranked) market participants and, exploiting well-known psychological phenomena such as loss aversion, pushing them into decisions that they might come to regret.
+In the context of post-secondary education in the USA, this issue is currently on the front burner as a number of colleges and universities are considering throwing out their early admissions policies, see (Schemo April 26, 2002).